bmad-sim/GTPSA.jl/docs/src/index.md

 *A Julia interface to the Generalised Truncated Power Series Algebra (GTPSA) library in MAD.*

-This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://github.com/MethodicalAcceleratorDesign/MAD-NG), which computes Taylor expansions, or Truncated Power Series (TPSs) of real and complex multivariable functions to individual arbitrary orders in the variables (up to 63).
+This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://github.com/MethodicalAcceleratorDesign/MAD-NG), which computes Taylor expansions, or Truncated Power Series (TPSs) of real and complex multivariable functions to arbitrary orders in the variables.

+Truncated Power Series Algebra (TPSA) performs forward-mode automatic differentation (AD) similar to the dual-number implementation of `ForwardDiff.jl`.
+However, instead of performing nested derivatives for higher orders, TPSA naturally extends to arbitary orders by directly using the power series expansions.
+This, paired with a fast monomial indexing function for propagating the partial derivatives, gives `GTPSA.jl` nearly the same performance as `ForwardDiff.jl` to 1st-order, but significantly faster performance for 2nd-order calculations and above.

-GTPSA, which uses the Truncated Power Series Algebra method for calculating Taylor expansions, has several advantages over current similar Julia packages:
+GTPSA provides several advantages over current Julia AD packages:

-1. **Speed and Accuracy**: Because the TPSA method does not take any symbolic derivatives, nor use finite differencing, Taylor expansions are calculated with high efficiency, speed, and accuracy
+1. **Speed**: By directly using the power series expansions, `GTPSA.jl` is faster than `ForwardDiff.jl` for 2nd-order and above, and has the nearly the same performance as `ForwardDiff.jl` for 1st-order
-2. **Arbitrary Orders in Individual Variables**: For example, computing the Taylor expansion of $f(x_1,x_2)$ to 5th order in $x_1$ and 1st order in $x_2$ is done trivially in GTPSA
+2. **Custom Orders in Individual Variables**: For example, computing the Taylor expansion of $f(x_1,x_2)$ to 2nd order in $x_1$ and 6th order in $x_2$ is done trivially in GTPSA
+3. **Complex Numbers**: GTPSA natively supports complex numbers, and allows for mixing of complex and real truncated power series
-3. **All Taylor Coefficients Stored**: All monomial coefficients are stored and propagated according to the algebra.
-GTPSA also implements an efficient coefficient indexing function for high speed even with TPSs having large number of variables to high orders
+4. **All Taylor Coefficients Stored**: GTPSA implements an efficient partial derivative indexing function for high speed even with TPSs having a large number of variables to high orders
-4. **Distinction Between "Variables" and "Parameters"**: When the TPS represents a *Taylor map* of a dynamical system, which defines the evolution of map *variables* given some variations in map *parameters*, distinguishing between the two is highly advantageous in analyses of Taylor maps (e.g. normal form)
+5. **Distinction Between "Variables" and "Parameters"**: When the TPS represents a *Taylor map* of a dynamical system, which defines the evolution of map *variables* given some variations in map *parameters*, distinguishing between the two can be very advantageous for analyses of Taylor maps, such as normal form analysis
+6. **Fast JIT Compilation**: Though powerful, GTPSA is a lightweight package with a fast JIT compilation, easing iterative REPL development

-**GTPSA is fast!** See the `benchmark/taylormap.jl` example for a speed comparison of `GTPSA.jl` with `ForwardDiff.jl` and `TaylorSeries.jl` in calculating a multivariable Taylor map to 2nd order.
+See the `benchmark/taylormap.jl` example for a speed comparison of `GTPSA.jl` with `ForwardDiff.jl` in calculating the partial derivatives for a system with 56 inputs and 4 outputs. **We observed GTPSA to be nearly x4 faster than ForwardDiff to 2nd order, and > x50 faster to 3rd order in our example.**

 ## Setup
 To use `GTPSA.jl`, in the Julia REPL run